veillette/physics-book/contents/ch22MoreApplicationsOfMagnetism.md

 the correct strength.
 The imaging receiver gathers information through the body almost point by point, building up a tissue map.
 The reception of reemitted radio waves as a function of frequency thus gives position information.
-These “slices” or cross sections through the body are only several mm thick.
+These “slices” or cross-sections through the body are only several mm thick.
 The intensity of the reemitted radio waves is proportional to the concentration of the nuclear type being flipped, as well as information on the chemical environment in that area of the body.
 Various techniques are available for